syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/grid-lines.md

 ## Line intervals

 Thickness and the space between gridlines can be customized by using horizontal gridlines’s [`linesInterval`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramGridlines.html#Syncfusion_EJ2_Diagrams_DiagramGridlines_LineIntervals) and vertical gridlines’s [`linesInterval`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramGridlines.html#Syncfusion_EJ2_Diagrams_DiagramGridlines_LineIntervals) properties.
 In the lines interval collections, values at the odd places are referred as the thickness of lines and values at the even places are referred as the space between gridlines.

-The following code example illustrates how to customize the thickness of lines and the line intervals.

 {% if page.publishingplatform == "aspnet-core" %}